Click the image below to pin this post for future reference:

 WHAT IS A FAT QUARTER?

 Simply speaking, a fat quarter of fabric is a half yard of fabric cut in half.
 I remember that was one of my biggest questions: how big is a fat quarter?
 Square footage wise, a quarter yard of fabric and a fat quarter are the same.
 If you reference the graphic below, you will see that the fat quarter is “fat” for a reason–it is shorter and wider than the traditional quarter yard cut off the bolt, allowing it to yield larger pieces of fabric.
 (For example, if you needed to cut a 10″ square, you could do this from a fat quarter but not from a quarter yard.)
 Fat quarters are generally more versatile than their quarter yard counterparts, which is what makes them so popular among the quilting community.
 They are also great stash builders; when I first started quilting, I stocked up on fat quarters because they can be used in so many projects.
 If a quilt pattern says “fat quarter friendly”, then that makes it extra awesome in my book!
-Learn how to make a sweet fat quarter friendly baby quilt in my free tutorial HERE
+Learn how to make a sweet fat quarter friendly baby quilt in my free tutorial HERE.
+Rainbow Falls is also a great fat quarter friendly project and can be found HERE.

 HOW TO MAKE YOUR OWN FAT QUARTERS